 #3 Eat like a local

 Food— Italy’s world-renowned claim to fame.
 It’s impossible to not immerse yourself in the Florentine food and drink culture, considering you can find restaurants, bars, cafes, and gelaterias on every street corner and city square.
 However, the key is knowing where to dine for the most valuable and best quality meal.
 Any local bar or cafe will satisfy your coffee fix in the morning.
-Italians opt for a light meal for breakfast, consisting of an espresso or cappuccino with a sweet, carb-based pastry.
+Italians opt for a light meal for breakfast, consisting of espresso or cappuccino with a sweet, carb-based pastry.
 It is common to finish your coffee and pastry at the counter, rather than sitting down at a table or taking it to go.
-It is very rare to see locals walking down the streets of Florence with a coffee in hand, because they finish their drink midst a conversation with the bartender!
+It is very rare to see locals walking down the streets of Florence with a coffee in hand because they finish their drink in the midst of a conversation with the bartender!

 Bustling markets are a Florentine specialty.
 They offer a variety of local and international food that is guaranteed to please everyone.
 Mercato Centrale is an Italian favorite for lunch, with vendors who sell baked products, fried food, fresh fish, meat and charcuterie, chocolate and gelato, fresh pasta, wine, truffles, and vegetarian and vegan dishes.